peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 #### let
 - Thus far, we've seen that JavaScript only has some strange niche behaviors which expose block scope functionality.
 If that were all we had, and it was for many, many years, then block scoping would not be terribly useful to the JavaScript developer
 - ES6 changes that, and introduces a new keyword let which sits alongside var as another way to declare variables
+- let allows you to declare variables that are limited in scope to the block, statement, or expression on which it is used
+- The main difference vs var is that the scope of a var variable is the entire enclosing function and variables declared by let have as their scope the block in which they are defined
 - let keyword attaches the variable declaration to the scope of whatever block (commonly a { .. } pair) it's contained in
     - In other words, let implicitly hijacks any block's scope for its variable declaration:
         ```js